fede183/notes/NotesAWS.md

 ## AWS CloudFormation

-With AWS CloudFormation, you can treat your infrastructure as code.
+You can treat your infrastructure as code.
 This means that you can build an environment by writing lines of code instead of using the AWS Management Console to individually provision resources.

 ## AWS Outposts